JoaoBett/JoaoBett/README.md

 Computer Science Student
 ------------------------

 Hey there!
-I'm João Bettencourt, a 21-year-old computer science student currently in Leiria.
+I'm João Bettencourt, a 22-year-old computer science student currently in Leiria.
 Gaming captivated me, prompting a leap into programming.
 Exploring the code behind the pixels opened a new universe. 🎮💻

 * 🌍  I'm based in Leiria
 * 🚀  I'm currently working on my DevOps carreer
-* 🧠  I'm learning Javascript, Typescript and React
+* 🧠  I'm learning AWS, Software Development Methodology and Virtualization
-* 🤝  I'm open to collaborating on Web Dev especially in backend
+* 🤝  I'm open to collaborating on Automation projects
 * ⚡  I have an addiction to code and game

 ### Skills